TRELLISWorld: Training-Free World Generation from Object Generators: Method

 \subsection{Implementation}

 We build our method based on TRELLIS-text \citep{trellis}, which is a text-conditioned diffusion transformer for 3D object generation.
 To perform object-level inference with TRELLIS, the process begins by denoising a $16^3$ noised latent using the \textit{TRELLIS structure diffusion transformer} $\theta_1$.
 The resulting latent is decoded by \textit{TRELLIS sparse structure decoder} to a $64^3$ occupancy grid (SS).
-This dense $64^3$ tensor is converted into a noisy sparse tensor by retaining only regions where the occupancy value exceeds zero and apply noise $\sim \mathcal{N}(\mathbf{0}, \mathbf{I})$ onto those regions.
+This dense $64^3$ tensor is converted into a noisy sparse tensor by retaining only regions where the occupancy value exceeds zero.
+The noise $\sim \mathcal{N}(\mathbf{0}, \mathbf{I})$ is applied onto those regions.
 The sparse tensor is subsequently denoised using the \textit{TRELLIS structure latent diffusion transformer} $\theta_2$, resulting in a structured latent representation (SLAT).
 Finally, the SLAT is decoded using the \textit{TRELLIS structure latent Gaussian decoder} to produce a Gaussian Splatting representation \citep{gsplat}.

-As described above, TRELLIS is a multi-stage latent diffusion model where $\theta_1$ operates on dense tensors and $\theta_2$ operates on sparse tensors.
+\paragraph{Tiled Diffusion} As described above, TRELLIS is a multi-stage latent diffusion model where $\theta_1$ operates on dense tensors and $\theta_2$ operates on sparse tensors.
 We perform tiled diffusion with minimal modification on both stages: the input tiles to $\theta_1, \theta_2$ are in encoded latent space and the corresponding masks are down-sampled by $4 \times$.
-The blending and aggregation steps described in \autoref{subsec:tiled_diffusion} are performed in the latent space, followed by decoding back to the voxel space and/or Gaussian Splatting space after the diffusion process is complete.
+The blending and aggregation steps described in \autoref{subsec:tiled_diffusion} are performed in the latent space.

+\paragraph{Tiled Decoder} The resulting latent is decoded back to the voxel space and/or Gaussian Splatting space after the diffusion process is complete.
 Importantly, such decoding should also be done in a tiled manner.
 Since \textit{TRELLIS structure latent Gaussian decoder} is not a probabilistic model, we set the stride $s = S$ to disable blending.